bootstrap-ruby/bootstrap-navbar/README.md

 </li>
 ```

 If the specified path/URL is the [current url](#set-current_url_method-required), it will be marked as `active`.
-Note that it doesn't matter if you link to a full URL or just the path, or if `BootstrapNavbar.current_url_method` returns a full URL or just the path, it will work regardless.
+Note that it doesn't matter if you link to a full URL or just the path, or if `BootstrapNavbar.configuration.current_url_method` returns a full URL or just the path, it will work regardless.

 ```haml
 = menu_item 'Home', '/home'